The-Zhou-Lab/OrchardQuant-3D/README.md

 3. Install packages:

-   • Pear-Analysis uses a number of 3rd-party libraries that you may need to add to your conda environment.
+   • OrchardQuant-3D uses a number of 3rd-party libraries that you may need to add to your conda environment.
    These include, but are not limited to:

        Laspy=2.5.1